briansunter/site/site/blog/python-setup-pyenv-poetry.md

 When we want to upgrade dependencies, we can run `poetry update` to fetch the latest compatible versions of all dependencies or run `poetry update django` to only update Django.
 This will update the exact versions in `poetry.lock` file to the latest compatible version.
 Although these updates are backward compatible in theory, I'm still careful to test things still work correctly.

-## virtualenv
+## Virtualenv
-Behind the scenes, poetry uses a tool built into Python called `virtualenv` which isolates dependencies to the project you're working on.
-Poetry enables `virtualenv` by default and handles it automatically, whereas other tools do not. `virtualenv` makes it easier to work on multiple different Python projects on the same computer.
+Behind the scenes, Poetry uses a tool built into Python called virtualenv which isolates dependencies to the project you're working on.
+Poetry enables virtualenv by default and handles it automatically, whereas other tools do not. virtualenv makes it easier to work on multiple different Python projects on the same computer.

-`virtualenv` makes poetry save dependencies to a `.venv` folder inside your project directory.
-If you disabled `virtualenv`, dependencies would be saved to a global system folder shared by all projects.
+virtualenv makes poetry save dependencies to a `.venv` folder inside your project directory.
+If you disabled virtualenv, dependencies would be saved to a global system folder shared by all projects.
 Since this folder is shared by all projects, you can only have one version of a dependency installed.
 This makes it very difficult to work on multiple projects.

-We want the option to work on multiple projects locally, so we'll use poetry with its default settings and let it manage `virtualenv` for us automatically.
+We want the option to work on multiple projects locally, so we'll use poetry with its default settings and let it manage virtualenv for us automatically.

 # Initialize Django project
 Django includes some command line tools for generating projects like `django-admin`.
 You'll see these if you follow any Django tutorials.
-You'll use `poetry shell` instead of any manual `virtualenv` commands you may see like `source env/bin/activate`
+You'll use `poetry shell` instead of any manual virtualenv commands you may see like `source env/bin/activate`

 Since we've installed Django at the project level using poetry, we need to open a poetry shell to have access to these commands.